 Local on the Waterway North Myrtle Beach

-With local in the name of this food and entertainment venue, it’s a no-brainer that it’s a feeding frenzy for locals.
+With local in the name of this food and entertainment venue in North Myrtle Beach, it’s a no-brainer that it’s a feeding frenzy for locals.
 It’s a successful combination of fresh food, cold drinks, live music, and amazing views of the Intracoastal Waterway.
 (An added bonus is the cool-casual Boardwalk Billy’s right next door, also known for its cozy ambiance, drinks, and awesome happy hour.)
+Drive your boat up and dock for dinner or just drive to the unique restaurant in North Myrtle Beach for a Lowcountry Broil, sushi, steaks, handmade pizzas, or seafood chowder.

 Hoskins Restaurant